Burlington (department store)

-Burlington, formerly known as Burlington Coat Factory, is an American national off-price department store retailer, and a division of Burlington Coat Factory Warehouse Corporation with more than 1,000 stores in 40 states and Puerto Rico, with its corporate headquarters located in Burlington Township, New Jersey.
+Burlington, formerly known as Burlington Coat Factory, is an American national off-price department store retailer, and a division of Burlington Coat Factory Warehouse Corporation with more than 1,100 stores in 47 states and Puerto Rico, with its corporate headquarters located in Burlington Township, New Jersey.
 In 2007, it was acquired by Bain Capital in a transaction and in 2008, Tom Kingsbury became president and CEO.
 The company went public again in 2013.
-Burlington is the third largest off-price retailer after TJX Companies and Ross Stores.
+Burlington is the third largest off-price retailer after TJX and Ross Stores.

 History

-Monroe Milstein and his father, Abe, had been running a successful wholesale and retail outerwear business together since 1946.
+Monroe Gary Milstein and his father, Abe, had been running a successful wholesale and retail outerwear business together since 1946.

-In 1972, Henrietta Milstein convinced her husband Monroe to purchase a former factory outlet in Burlington, New Jersey, for $675,050, using money she had saved from her job as a librarian for most of the $75,000 down payment.
+In 1972, Henrietta Milstein (born Haas) convinced her husband Monroe to purchase a former factory outlet in Burlington, New Jersey, for $675,050, using money she had saved from her job as a librarian for most of the $75,000 down payment.

-Initially, the Milsteins sold coats and jackets wholesale, but in order to become less dependent on the seasonal coat business, they gradually began adding additional clothing items and accessories, eventually expanding into linens, gift items, a baby department and shoes.
+Initially, the Milsteins sold coats and jackets in wholesale, but in order to become less dependent on the seasonal coat business, they gradually began adding clothing items and accessories, eventually expanding into linens, gift items, a baby department and shoes.

 A second location was opened in 1975 in Copiague on Long Island, and Milstein asked his son Lazer, who was living in Israel at the time, to return home and act as the store's legal owner for the new location.
 Lazer agreed, on the condition that the store be closed Saturdays in observance of the Sabbath.
 At the time, businesses faced legal action for being open on Sunday, with an exception made for religions observing a different Sabbath.
 In 1983, with 31 locations, the company, whose name was Burlington Coat Factory Warehouse Corporation since it was bought by the family in 1972, went public.

 In 2006, the company was purchased by Bain Capital Partners for $2.06 billion.
 The Milstein family held almost 30 million shares of the Burlington Coat Factory Warehouse Corporation, making approximately $1.3 billion, and Monroe Milstein was unassociated with the business following the sale, although two of his sons, Stephen and Andrew, stayed on briefly.
 Mark Nesci, the former executive vice president and chief operating officer, was named to serve as the acting CEO.
 A holding company called Burlington Coat Factory Holdings Inc., was formed to be the ultimate parent of the chain.